docQodly/docs/docs/studio/pageLoaders/states.md

 - **Airy Mode**: Enable or disable airy mode settings for specific states.

-- **Datasource Restrictions**: On a state, no datasources can be dragged and dropped on components on the canvas.
+- **Qodly Source Restrictions**: On a state, no qodlysources can be dragged and dropped on components on the canvas.

 ### Removing a State